 By joining the We Speak Gay community, we committed to year-round equality communications that include both internal and external communications.
 In addition, our staff receive training in sexuality and gender diversity.

-The We Speak Gay community is nominated for the 2022 Nordic Blaze Inclusion Awards.
+The We Speak Gay community was nominated for the 2022 Nordic Blaze Inclusion Awards.